Alton, Illinois: Media

 Alton has one daily newspaper, The Telegraph, formerly the Alton Evening Telegraph.
-The Telegraph provides coverage of local news, as well as sports and relevant national news.
+The Telegraph provides coverage of local news, sports, and relevant national news.

 Locally owned Big Z Media operates Radio Station WBGZ 1570AM and 107.1FM and Music Radio Station 94.3FM.
 In 2022, Big Z Media acquired AdVantage News, a free online (daily) and print newspaper, focusing on community features and hyperlocal news.

 Alton also has internet-based resource, Riverbender.com.
-Named for the local bend in the Mississippi River, Riverbender is a portal serving local and national news, sports, obits, classifieds, and events.
-In 2007 it was the first company to broadcast the Alton High School's sports games live online.
+Named for the local bend in the Mississippi River, Riverbender is a portal serving local and national news, sports, obituaries, classified advertising, and events.
+In 2007, it was the first company to broadcast the Alton High School's sports games live online.

 Film and television

-The 1979 feature film Dreamer, starring Tim Matheson, Susan Blakely and Jack Warden, was primarily shot on location in Alton.
+The 1979 feature film Dreamer, starring Tim Matheson, Susan Blakely, and Jack Warden, was primarily shot on location in Alton.
 The McPike Mansion and Mineral Springs Hotel were featured on the Travel Channel series Ghost Adventures.
 Alton was featured on the third season of the Hulu series Small Business Revolution.